redox-os/book/src/pkg.md

 Due to limited device support, you may get better results in an virtual machine than on real hardware.

-The most commonly used `pkg` commands are show below:
+The most commonly used `pkg` commands are shown below:

 - Install a package: